W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/viii-the-meaning-of-the-last-judgement/index.md

 {% if showCommentary %}
 ::: details Commentary
 (3) The Course’s understanding of the Last judgment is that it is the instant when we make that final judgment separating out the illusions of the ego from the truth of God, and there thus remains nothing left to hinder our return home.
-(Wapnick, A.V.I., p.
+(Wapnick, AVI, p.
 244.)

 (4) Living in fear is tantamount to identifying with the ego thought system which is, of course, the denial of life.
-(Wapnick, A.V.I., p.245.)
+(Wapnick, AVI, p.245.)

 (5–6) We cannot forgive our guilt by ourselves, but through forgiving others with the Holy Spirit’s help, our own guilt is undone.
-(Wapnick, A.V.I., p.246.)
+(Wapnick, AVI, p.246.)

 (7–11) When we forgive everything in this world, thereby forgiving ourselves, there will be no fear.
 The guilt that demands fear of God’s punishment would be gone: without its *cause* (guilt), the *effect* (fear) must disappear.
 And this undoing of our guilt and fear through forgiveness constitutes our role in the Atonement.
-(Wapnick, A.V.I., p.
+(Wapnick, AVI, p.
 247.)
 :::
 {% endif %}